NoUseFreak/notion.nvim/README.md

 Is is developed to simplfy adding issue numbers to git commits.

-Currenlty it only supports searching for issues in a database and inserting the issue number in the current buffer.
+Currently it only supports searching for issues in a database and inserting the issue number in the current buffer.
 Searching for issues is done using [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).

 ## Installation